microsoft/Mixed-Reality-Remoting-Unity/README.md

 # Features
 * Preview Unity content, in play mode, on HoloLens and Android phones - no need to build!
 * Integrates with existing Unity projects
-* All-in-one editor tooling calibration and recording
+* All-in-one editor tooling for setup, calibration and recording
-* Project-agnostic mobile companion app
+* Mobile companion app
 * Record video

-Similar to [Holographic Remoting](https://learn.microsoft.com/en-us/azure/remote-rendering/how-tos/unity/holographic-remoting) - but instead of being limited to HoloLens devices, you can also join on an AR-enabled Android device (thus enabling third person POV, from the perspective of the HoloLens)
+Similar to [Holographic Remoting](https://learn.microsoft.com/en-us/azure/remote-rendering/how-tos/unity/holographic-remoting) - but without the limitation of viewing from a single HoloLens - you can also join on an AR-enabled Android device (thus enabling third person POV, from the perspective of the HoloLens)

 <br />